Prasanth-1011/Task-Board/Readme.md

 # Task Board Documentation

 ## Overview
 Task Board is a modern task management application built with React.
-It features a dark theme, automatically saves your work, and allows you to organize tasks by dragging and dropping them.
+It features a dark theme, saves your work, and allows you to organize tasks by dragging and dropping them.

 ## Project Structure
 The project is built using **Components**, which are like building blocks.
 We build small parts (like a button or a header) and combine them to create the full application.